-- No texts are required! - Lectures, handouts, and Piazza postings might be all you need. - Syllabus has recommendations for supplementary texts, most of which are on Safari.
+- No texts are required. - Lectures, handouts, and Piazza postings might be all you need. - Syllabus and slides have recommendations for supplementary texts, most of which are on Safari. - Because we only cover a subset of each language, suggested supplementary readings are somewhat problematic.